 The Committee may form and delegate to one or more subcommittees all or any portion of the Committee’s authority, duties and responsibilities, and may establish such rules as it determines necessary or appropriate to conduct the Committee’s business.

-The Committee shall have direct access to, and complete and open communication with, the Company’s management and may obtain advice and assistance from internal legal, accounting or other advisors to assist it.
-The Committee may retain independent legal, accounting or other advisors to assist it, and may determine compensation for such advisors, and the Company shall be responsible for any costs or expenses so incurred.
+The Committee shall have direct access to, and complete and open communication with, the Company’s management and may obtain advice and assistance from internal legal or other advisors to assist it.
+The Committee may also retain legal or other advisors.

 The Committee shall review and assess annually its performance and report the results to the Board.